NFT-DAO/Governance-HOLON/05-Our-Values/Documents/Charter/Draft-Charter.md

 > **Contractors** - `Sample DAO Charter`

 > > IDO needs “contractors” to accomplish physical tasks such as writing a code, educating a partner or leading the PR activity of IDO project.
 IDO selects a contractor by accepting a proposal.

+> **Peer Facilators / mediators** (between HOLONs) - `The Holonic Enterprise as a Collaborative Information Ecosystem`
+>
+> > The mediator will fulfill two main functions.
+First, it acts as the interface between the agents in the holon and between the agents outside the holon (i.e. acts as a type of facilitator); conceptually, it can be thought of as the agent that represents the holon.

 | References / Sources |
 |---|